aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-smartart-cold-rendering/_index.md

 ## Using SmartArt Cold Rendering

-Aspose.Words enables you to use a pre-rendered drawing or perform cold rendering:
+Aspose.Words allows you to use a pre-rendered drawing or perform cold rendering:

 * If a pre-rendered drawing is available, Aspose.Words uses it to render the SmartArt object.
 * If pre-rendered drawing is missing, Aspose.Words implicitly performs cold rendering to render the SmartArt object.